Jess Townsend wiping an etching plate on a hot plate in Spike Print Studio

 There was a Time

-From old family photos, I consider what was important to the photographer and the stories that led up to the moment the image was captured.
-These photographs, like the landscape, hold memories that link us with the past, anchoring us to the history of a place.
+The resulting etchings, much like the landscape, hold memories that link us with the past, anchoring us to the history of a place.

 I Remember Nightfall